Namita Gokhale's Favourite Books

 This historical play about the crazed 14th-century despot Mohammed bin Tughlaq and his turbulent reign remains a relevant commentary on India's rulers and ruled.
 From failed Nehruvian idealism to providing insights into the present-day politics, it is an enduring classic that survives successive interpretations.

-Mohandas, The walls of Delhi (Uday Prakash, translated by Jason Grunebaum, Hachette India, Rs 350)
+The Walls of Delhi (Mohandas) by Uday Prakash, translated by Jason Grunebaum, Hachette India

 The Hindi writer Uday Prakash is a friend whose work I admire.
 His novella Mohandas (the English translation is part of the book The Walls of Delhi) is a parable for our times, about the loss of identity, and the voices that go unheard in our society.